xiix0/scam/README.md

-Time to be aggressive.
-Go after a tattooed Virgo.
+Q:	How many WASPs does it take to change a light bulb?
+A:	One.